Nikkei Shinshun Hai

-The Nikkei Shinshun Hai (Japanese 日経新春杯) is a Japanese Grade 2 flat horse race in Japan for Thoroughbreds of at least four years of age.
+The Nikkei Shinshun Hai (Japanese 日経新春杯) is a Grade 2 flat horse race in Japan for Thoroughbreds of at least four years of age.
 It is a handicap race run over a distance of 2,400 metres at Kyoto Racecourse in January.

 The Nikkei Shinshun Hai was first run in 1954 and was elevated to Grade 2 status in 1984.
 The race was run over 2200 metres at Chukyo Racecourse in 2021.

 Among the winners of the race have been Stay Gold, Glory Vase, Rulership, Mejiro Bright and Mikki Rocket.